Bibliojo/lillian-rigling.github.io--OLD/resume.md

  `forthcoming, 2018` “Articulating the Value of Student Works: Case Studies from the NCSU Libraries” (chapter) - Waller, M., Fragola, M., Rigling, L., Evans-Groth, J., & Cross, W. in *Scholarship in the Sandbox: Academic Libraries as Laboratories, Forums, and Archives for Student Work,* Association of College and Research Libraries

 ## Presentations
+`2018` **“This was actually fun!”: Engaging Users in Conversations about Digital Literacy** Rigling, L., Johnson, E., & Goldhawk, M., *Workshop for Instruction in Library Use (WILU) 2018*

+`2018` **Open By Default?
+Concept-Mapping Our Way to Open Access Consensus** (poster), Carlisle, E., Rigling, L., Waugh, C. & Paterson, J., *Ontario Library Association Superconference*

 `2017` **How Can We Tell a Different Story?** (panel) Versluis, A., Rigling, L. & Crissinger, S. - *4:AM Altmetrics Conference*

 `2017` **Opening the Sandbox: Supporting Student Research as a Gateway to Open Practice** (elective course) Cross, W., Waller, M., & Rigling, L. - *Force11 Scholarly Communications Institute*